Welcome to CBR lab!

 Dr. Bethany Lisi, Assistant Director & Senior Lecturer, Center for Teaching & Learning https://www.umass.edu/ctl/about/our-team/bethany-lisi

-Professor Sally Pirie, Head CBR Lab Conspirator and Professor of Child and Family Studies, https://www.umass.edu/education/about/directory/sally-pirie
+Professor Sally Pirie, Master Artist and Director, CBR Lab, and Professor of Child and Family Studies, https://www.umass.edu/education/about/directory/sally-pirie

 Professor Luis Vivanco, Professor and Chair, Department of Anthropology, University of Vermont. www.illustratedwheel.com